unprolix/bastard/README.md

 * Ability to use an API, instead of the filesystem, as the source of files to be served.
 This would allow serving data from (e.g.) key/value stores.

-* Ability to use an API to upload files from base directory to a key/value store--including fingerprinted URLs.
+* Ability to use an API to upload processed files from base directory to a key/value store--including fingerprinted URLs.
 This would allow bastard to front for a CDN.